stories & words

 To see the fun part, please click on the “Fun-With-Words” Blog page above.

-When I come up with an idea for a story or an essay, I add it to the “Stories” or "Essays" page.
+When I come up with an idea for an essay, a story, or a fairy tale, I add it to the appropriate page above.

-And there’s a fairy tale for children, which can be purchased in book form (see the “Fairy Tale” page).
+There’s also a fairy tale that can be purchased in book form (see the “Fairy Tale” page).

 The “Memorable Sentences” and the “Recent and Current Reading” below are mostly for my friends who wonder what I’m up to these days.